stcarrez/ada-awa/awa/docs/AWA_Mail.md

 `user-register` event is posted.

 ## Components
-The <b>AWA.Mail.Components</b> package defines several UI components that represent a mail message in an ASF view.
+The `AWA.Mail.Components` package defines several UI components that represent a mail message in an ASF view.
 The components allow the creation, formatting and sending of a mail message using the same mechanism as the application presentation layer.
 Example:

 ```Ada
 <f:view xmlns="mail:http://code.google.com/p/ada-awa/mail">